eums/website/privacy/index.markdown

 collect information about how you used the site.
 This information is processed by Google's Analytics service.

-If you have any concerns about your privacy, please [contact us](/contact-us/).
+If you have any concerns about how we handle your data, please [contact us](/contact-us/).